Windsor, United Kingdom - Things to Do in Windsor

 Top Things to Do in Windsor

-Booking Tip: Book tickets online in advance for £28.50 adults (prices vary seasonally).
-Visit on weekdays to avoid crowds, and check the Royal Collection Trust website for ceremony times and any closures due to royal events.
-Audio guides are included and highly recommended.
+Booking Tip: Book tickets online in advance for £26.50 adults (prices vary seasonally).
+Visit on weekdays to avoid crowds, and check the Royal Collection Trust website for State Apartment closures during official functions.
+Audio guides are included and highly recommended for the full historical context.

-Enjoy a leisurely boat cruise along the River Thames, taking in Windsor's stunning riverside scenery from a unique perspective.
-These relaxing journeys offer beautiful views of the castle, Eton College, and the surrounding countryside while providing informative commentary about the area's rich history.
-Many cruises include options for afternoon tea or dining aboard traditional riverboats.
+Enjoy a leisurely boat trip along the River Thames, offering unique perspectives of Windsor Castle, Eton College, and the surrounding countryside.
+These scenic cruises provide commentary on local history and often include options for afternoon tea or dining aboard traditional riverboats.

 Getting There